Walehdulex/petition-platform/README.md

 ### **License**

-This project is created for educational purposes as part of university coursework.
+This project is created for educational purposes as part of my university coursework.